-To measure the effect of the earthquake on transfers received by impact individuals, we estimate equation (1) at the regional level, and present the results in Panel A of Table 3.
-The dependent variable τ{rt} is the total value of transfers received on day t by region r.
-Corresponding estimates of the earthquake's impact on the value of calls made to affected individuals are presented in Panel B. Our regressions use data from 30 days before to 30 days after the earthquake, though we later demonstrate that our results change little if we use a different time window.
+To measure the effect of the earthquake on transfers received by impacted individuals, we estimate Eq.
+(1) at the regional level, and present the results in Panel A of Table 3.
+The dependent variable $\tau{rt}$ is the total value of transfers received on day t by region r.
+Corresponding estimates of the earthquake's impact on the value of calls made to affected individuals are presented in Panel C. Our regressions use data from 30 days before to 30 days after the earthquake, though we later demonstrate that our results change little if we use a different time window.
 Region and day fixed effects are included to control for systematic differences across districts and over time.
 The variable $Shock{rt}$ equals one on February 3rd 2008, the day of the earthquake, in regions affected by the earthquake.

 Column (1) defines r at the level of the political district (of which there are 30); column (2) defines r at the level of the cell tower (of which there are 267).
 The latter specification is advantageous as each geographic unit is smaller and therefore allows us to more precisely identify the regions affected by the quake.
-To provide context for the later heterogeneous effects models, columns (3) and (4) repeat the estimation at the level of the individual user and of the dyadic pair of individuals.
-In column (3), the dependent variable τ{irt} is the amount of airtime transferred to individual i in location r at time t; in column (4), it is the amount transferred to i from j.
-Individuals who never receive airtime transfers are excluded from column (3) since they do not help identify the effect of the shock (this leaves roughly 110,000 unique individuals); pairs in which i never receives airtime from j are similarly excluded from column (4), leaving roughly 180,000 valid dyads.
+To provide context for the later heterogeneous effects models, columns (3) and (4) repeat the estimation at